l0calh05t/raytracing-weekend-rs/README.md

 # Ray Tracing in One Weekend

-This is a simple Rust implementation of [Peter Shirley's “Ray Tracing in One Weekend”](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust.
+This is a simple Rust implementation of [Peter Shirley's “Ray Tracing in One Weekend”](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ![Sample output image](output.jpg)